 After shocking a pool, how long should I wait to swim in it?
 And, why shock a pool?

-We recommend waiting eight to 12 hours before swimming after shocking a pool with chlorine.
-There are several reasons to shock a pool.
+We recommend waiting eight to 12 hours before swimming after shocking a pool with chlorine or other pool chemicals.
+There are several reasons for pool shock services.
 If a pool is uncovered during heavy rains or storms, shocking it afterward will eliminate contaminants.
 It’s also a good idea to shock your pool after a heavy bathing load.
 So, if you host a pool party over the weekend and the water becomes a “high traffic zone,” shocking it afterward will help remove bacteria and contaminants.

 Do I need chlorine for a salt-water pool?

-Salt water pools use the salt in the water to generate chlorine, therefore you should not need to buy chlorine at your local pool store for your salt-water swimming pool as you would in a traditional pool.
+Salt water pools use the salt in the water to generate chlorine, therefore you do not need to buy chlorine at your local pool store for your salt-water swimming pool as you would in a traditional pool.
 However, there may be times your pool will need to be shocked.
-Maintaining proper levels for all other chemistry parameters such as pH, alkalinity, and calcium hardness remain just as important.
+Maintaining proper levels for all other chemistry parameters such as pH, alkalinity, and calcium hardness remain just as important as chlorine pools.

 Why is my pool losing water?
 Should I worry if water levels are low in my pool?

 Depending on the time of year, pool water can evaporate up to ¾ inch in a day and this is completely normal, especially for in-ground pools.
-But if you notice excessive pool water loss, that’s the sign of a possible leak and you might need a pool liner to prevent more leaks.
+But if you notice excessive pool water loss, that’s a sign of a possible leak and you might need a pool liner to prevent more leaks.
 You should call your pool professional immediately for pool service.
 Low water levels in your pool can be attributed to various factors, such as evaporation, leaks, or excessive splashing.
 However, worrying about low water levels in your pool is unnecessary when Neave can fix it.

-Have a Question about Pool Maintenance?
+Have a Question about Swimming Pool Maintenance?
 Call Neave Group.

-Neave Pools takes the maintenance burden away with certified, experienced technicians who make sure you get a return on investment.
+Neave Pools takes the swimming pool maintenance burden away with certified, experienced technicians who make sure you get a return on investment.